creepersguitar/CI-project4/README.md

  - Then you type pip3 install <Name> (<name> is name of package)
  - If you need a required version you can type in the version after the name of the package (Like 20.1.0 for gunicorn)
 ## Usage
+To make a booking,
+1. Open the website
+2. if you have not already you should sign in or signup
+3. If you have already signed in you click on create booking
+4. You then enter your details,
+5. You then click submit
+6. You should see a popup to say "Booking made!"
 ## Code Structure
 - This section details as to how the code is structured and how to get this structure.
 ### Make structure